 What is Turkesterone?

-Turkesterone is an ecdysteroid (ECDY) which are steroid hormones found commonly in arthropods & insects but can also be found in certain plant species.
+Turkesterone is an ecdysteroid (ECDY) which are steroid hormone found commonly in arthropods & insects but can also be found in certain plant species.
 These are known as phytoecdysteroids.
 In plants, these groups of compounds are used to deter predators while in insects they help to regulate key processes such as moulting and metamorphosis or insect development.
-Few studies have been performed on Turkesterone, however there has been interest in ecdysteroids, especially 20-Hydroxyecdysone as having many potential anabolic and beneficial effects including affecting metabolism and growth.
+Few studies have been performed on Turkesterone, however, there has been interest in ecdysteroids, especially 20-Hydroxyecdysone as having many potential anabolic and beneficial effects including affecting metabolism and growth.